FRAMES

 Authorship lived through the factory; it will live through generative tools

 ▫️ The hand was never the ground of authorship, only its most legible proxy.
 From workshops to fabrication studios, art has long been made through delegated and structured execution.
-Generative tools do not erase the author; they expose the instability of the old signs by which markets and institutions thought they could recognise one.
+Generative tools do not erase the author; they expose the instability of the old signs by which markets and institutions thought they could recognize one.

 Reading Time